 GSTR 210- Dickerson, Jacob: Country Music and Issues of Difference.
 Country music is the most popular genre of music in the United States today.
 Long associated with conservatism, the form is often thought of as hostile to minority populations.
 Contemporary acts such as Toby Keith, Brad Paisley, and Lady Antebellum have been involved in controversies concerning race, sexuality, and xenophobia.
 However, the genre’s roots are tightly interwoven with the music of marginalized populations in central and southern Appalachia.
 This course examines how issues of difference, particularly those of race, sexuality, and gender, have been dealt with throughout the history of country music from the genre’s beginnings in 19th-century folk music and the “hillbilly records” of the early 20th century through today.
 Students will learn to critically engage with a variety of forms of country music, including folk, blues, bluegrass, and honky-tonk.
 They will read both scholarly and popular works on country music in order to gain insight into the history of the genre and both the presence and absence of minority voices in its development.

-GSTR 210- Doherty, Meghan: Collecting Appalachia.
-This section will examine issues of identity and diversity through the lens of collecting.
-With readings and writing assignments, we will explore the history of Appalachia and Berea College through different attempts to collect stories, music and objects that represent the region.
-Broken into three units, the course will explore 1) Doris Ulmann’s attempt to collect stories through her photographs, 2) the collecting of Appalachian music by Alan Lomax, John Jacob Niles, and others, and 3) Berea College’s role in collecting and establishing the past, present, and future of the region.
+GSTR 210- Doherty, Meghan: Representing Cultures.
+This section will examine issues of identity and diversity through the lens of representation.
+With readings and writing assignments, we will explore the history of Appalachia and Berea College through different attempts to visually represent our history.
+Broken into three units, the course will explore 1) the installation of Berea College Presidential Portraits, 2) recent controversies surrounding public monuments to historical figures, and 3) Berea College’s role in collecting and establishing the past, present, and future of the region.

 GSTR 210- Feagan, Beth: In our own words: exploring identity.
 How do you write a long research paper?
 At the last minute?
 Under great stress?
 With much anxiety?
 This class will give you the tools you need to break up big, overwhelming research projects into bite-sized chunks.
 In this class, we’ll explore issues of identity and diversity by reading, discussing, and writing about peoples’ accounts of their lives.
 Personal essays and memoirs are more popular than ever in America because we are hungry for true stories.
-We’ll examine the Narrative of the Life of Frederick Douglass, bell hooks’s Bone Black, Diane Guerrero’s In the Country We Love: My Family Divided, Joy Harjo’s Crazy Brave, Daisy Hernandez’s A Cup of Water Under My Bed, and Mary Matsuda Gruenewald’s Looking Like the Enemy: My Story of Imprisonment in Japanese American Internment Camps, as well as various personal essays.
-We’ll look for the ways race, class, gender, sexuality, and regional identity intersect in these works, after beginning the semester with an historical text by Jacqueline Battalora entitled Birth of a White Nation: The Invention of White People and Its Relevance Today.
-Dr. Battalora’s book will provide the foundation for our conversations.
-You’ll also interview someone significant in your life, and we’ll reflect on what it means to have the chance to tell your story in your own words.
+We’ll look for the ways race, class, gender, sexuality, and regional identity intersect in these works.
 In a culture that alienates and marginalizes entire groups of people, preserving these voices is an act of resistance.
-By the end of the semester, you will have written short contemplative pieces on your life, the life of someone important to you, and the narratives and memoirs.
+By the end of the semester, you will have written short contemplative pieces on your life and on the narratives and memoirs.
 Most importantly, you will have learned how to write a longer, more sustained research paper in a systematic, thoughtful way.

 GSTR 210- Gift, Nancy: What does a farmer look like?
 Why are women on farms usually called gardeners or farm wives, and why are our images of farmers almost universally white?
 We will explore the history of African American farmers, the increased visibility of women in agriculture, alongside the history of the Berea college farm.
 Student research papers may explore food access, land access, the role of lending biases, and historical changes in public perceptions of farmers.